-Here’s how journalists can use the Climate Action Plans Explorer to investigate and monitor council action on climate, at the local level and across the UK.
+Here’s how journalists can use CAPE to investigate and monitor council action on climate, at the local level and across the UK.

 Whether you work for a regional outlet or a big media empire, a hyperlocal site or a citizen newsroom: you’ll find this website useful in your role of holding our elected representatives to account and letting the public know the facts behind the push to Net Zero.